jungp22/Lab4/README.md

 * This lab covers the following aspects of web development:
     * CSS with Flex
     * Responsive web design
-* It also covers managing  Git repositories through VS Code
+* It also covers managing Git repositories through VS Code and markdown formatting

 ## Team Members
 | Name |